jayoung/pamlWrapper/README.md

 # To run these scripts on rhino/gizmo, without docker

-Unlikely: if your gizmo/rhino environment IS set up like mine (only true for a few people in the lab - I've been moving away from doing this) - I think you may be able to run the scripts already.
+Unlikely: if your gizmo/rhino environment IS set up like mine (only true for a few people in the lab - I've been moving away from doing this) - I think you may be able to run the scripts after loading an R module.
 Try it and let me know what happens:
 ```
+module load fhR/4.1.2-foss-2020b
 pw_makeTreeAndRunPAML.pl myAln.fa
+module purge
 ```

 More likely: if your gizmo/rhino environment is NOT set up like mine, you should first do this, so that the necessary programs are available to you.
 This hasn't been tested yet (and I can't test it myself, so please give it a try and let me know what happens.
 There may be errors at first but I would love to get this working).